Are you wondering why your hen stopped laying eggs? It means something is going on with your flock.

 I love a broody hen, but that broodiness stops egg production.
 Instead of laying eggs, your hen is now focused on defending and hatching those eggs for the next 21 days or more.

 You can try to break a hen of her broodiness, but I prefer just to let her go.
 Broodiness is a great way to create a self-sustaining flock.
 Also, it can take days or a week to break the broodiness.
 Letting her hatch the eggs is less work for you!

-Do your girls suddenly look just plain ugly?
-It might be time for molting.
-Molting is normal, but they often look as if they had hard few days.
+Do your girls suddenly look just plain ugly and losing feathers left and right?
+It might be time for fall molting.
+Molting is normal, but they often look as if they had a hard few days.
 It isn’t a time when your chicken flock looks the best.